Preparing for the Collapse of the Petrodollar System – Part 2

 However, the U.S. had done its economic homework.
 If they could get the Saudis to buy into this deal, it would be enough to launch them into the economic stratosphere in the coming decades.

-Fast forward to 1974 and the petrodollar system was fully operational in Saudi Arabia.
+Fast forward to 1974 when the petrodollar system was fully operational in Saudi Arabia.

-And just as the United States had cleverly calculated, it did not take long before other oil-producing nations wanted in.
+And just as the United States had cleverly calculated, it did not take long before other oil-producing nations wanted in on the deal.

 By 1975, all of the oil-producing nations of OPEC had agreed to price their oil in dollars and to hold their surplus oil proceeds in U.S. government debt securities in exchange for the generous offers by the U.S.